-In general, there are three ways to get health coverage if you don’t have Medicare:
+In general, there are four ways to get health coverage:

 - Through an employer

-- On your own with or without a subsidy to help you pay your premiums and out-of-pocket costs
+- An individual and family plan with or without a subsidy to help you pay your premiums and out-of-pocket costs

-- Through state programs such as Medical Assistance/Medicaid or MinnesotaCare
+- Through state programs such as Medicaid (Medical Assistance) or MinnesotaCare

 If you do not get insurance through an employer, mnsure.org is where you’ll find out what kind of financial assistance you’re eligible for and enroll in a plan.